kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

         // as valid on a pool.
         // NOTE: Allowing multiple pools is a configuration convenience.
         PoolRef []corev1.ObjectReference
-        // Optional.
+        // Optional
         // Allow multiple versions of a model for traffic splitting.
         // If not specified, the target model name is defaulted to the
         // modelName parameter.
         TargetModels []common.TargetModel
 }